-Kraft Paper is ideal for this purpose with its rustic, brown appearance.
+Brown Kraft paper is ideal for this purpose with its rustic, brown appearance.
 A burst of bright colour, within either typography or imagery, can add a modern flourish to a black-on-brown design.

 Start with dimensions.
 Maybe try a non-conventional square option?
 This will help your flyer or leaflet stand out a little more, compared to the usual shapes that are handed out on the streets.